Albert Salvadó

 Albert Salvadó i Miras (1 February 1951 – 3 December 2020) was an Andorran writer and industrial engineer.
-He wrote children's stories, essays and novels, in both Catalan and prize in 2017.
+He wrote children's stories, essays and novels, in both Catalan and Spanish.
 He was Minister of Culture of Andorra la Vella from 2003 until 2007.

 Life

 Salvadó was born on 1 February 1951.
 He was an industrial engineer.
 Salvadó was Minister of Culture of Andorra la Vella from 2003 until 2007.
 He died on 3 December 2020, aged 69.
-He was Minister of Culture of Andorra la Vella from 2003 until 2007.
 He was a member of the Association of Catalan Language Writers.

 Works

 In the crime fiction genre, he has written El rapte, el mort i el Marsellès (Serie Negra Prize 2000), and Una vida en joc, dedicated to the former Casino de la Rabassada (1910).

-In the suspense novel genre, he has written Un vot per l'esperança, a novel that won the title of "Selected Work" in the Plaza & Janés International Novel Prize in 1985 and L'informe Phaeton.
+In the suspense novel genre, he has written Un vot per l'esperança, a novel that won the title of "Selected Work" in the Plaza & Janés International Novel Prize in 1985, and L'informe Phaeton.
 In historical fiction he has written books set in different eras: The Teacher of Cheops (Néstor Luján Prize Historical Novel 1998); L'anell d'Àtila (Fiter i Rossell Prize 1999); Els ulls d'Anníbal (Charlemagne Prize 2002); La Gran Concubina d'Egipte (Nestor Lujan Prize 2005); the trilogy dedicated to James I the Conqueror (2000s) comprising: El punyal del sarraí, La reina hongaresa and Parleu o mateu-me; the trilogy dedicated to Ali Bey comprising: Maleït català, Maleït musulmà and Maleït cristià; and Obre els ulls i desperta, set in 17th-century Prague.

 Salvadó's work has been translated into Spanish, Catalan, French, English, Portuguese, Greek, Czech and Slovak.